-Sule Skerry was built by David A & Charles Stevenson in 1895, situated 40 miles west of Orkney and 35 miles north of the Scottish mainland.
+Sule Skerry Lighthouse was built by David A and Charles Stevenson in 1895.
+It is situated 40 miles west of Orkney and 35 miles north of the Scottish mainland.
 The lighthouse is listed as a building of Architectural/Historical interest.

 Sule Skerry had the distinction, acknowledged by the Guinness Book of Records of being the remotest manned lighthouse in Scotland (in fact in Britain).
 Its position is given in the publication as being 35 miles (56kms) offshore and 45 miles (73kms) north west of Dunnet Head, Caithness.

 Two seasons were needed for building the 88 foot tower, completed during the exceptionally fine summer of 1893.
 Winter work was ruled out by the short daylight and stormy weather.
 The next year was devoted to internal fillings and work connected with the landing-places and a tramway for carrying heavy stores.
 Lighting was delayed for a year while the Board of Trade and Trinity House argued with the Commissioners about the cost and character of the apparatus.
 A hyper-radiant was added as well as an arrangement of equi-angular prisms invented by Charles Stevenson, which caused less loss of light and less divergence than in other forms of lens.
 The new light was observed from Cape Wrath, 35 miles away, on 60 evenings during the first 3 months.
 The lantern required was larger than any hitherto designed for any lighthouse service.
 Sixteen feet diameter compared to the normal 12 feet and this gave Sule Skerry a profile new to the Northern Lights.
 Pigeon post was tried as a means of communication but was not successful!
 Lack of sun hindered an experiment with a heliograph made by Assistant Lightkeeper Tomison.